Make Defensible Go/No‑Go Decisions Before Design or Capital Commitment

 UPL1FT focuses this work on:

-clarifying decision authority and approval thresholds at each stage
+Clarifying decision authority and approval thresholds

-structuring phased pathways that preserve optionality and reduce risk
+Structuring phased pathways that preserve optionality and reduce risk

-aligning analysis, funding, and procurement timing with governance realities
+Aligning funding and procurement timing with governance realities

-identifying where decisions should pause, advance, or remain conditional
+Identifying where decisions should advance, pause, or remain conditional

 Selected Work